crodas/ApiServer/README.md

 It was designed for Javascript clients:

-1. Only speaks JSON.
+1. Speaks JSON out of the box
 2. API calls are buffered for 50ms waiting for other requests to join
-    1. The goal is to concat as much API calls as possible in a single HTTP request
+    1. The less we talk to the server the better.
 3. The server is implemented from scratch keeping easy of use in mind:
     1. MongoDB models with [ActiveMongo2](https://github.com/crodas/ActiveMongo2)
     2. API handlers are PHP functions or methods which are discovered with annotations